aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-using-specified-fonts-subsystem/_index.md

 ## Introduction

 In many business scenarios you need to **save OneNote as PDF** while preserving the exact look of the original pages.
 Aspose.Note for Java makes this straightforward by letting you control the fonts subsystem during the conversion.
-In this tutorial we’ll walk through three practical ways to **convert OneNote to PDF**, covering how to **load custom font files**, **specify a default font**, and even **use a font stream** when the font is not available on the target machine.
+In this tutorial we’ll walk through three practical ways to **convert OneNote to PDF**, covering how to **load custom font files**, **specify a default PDF font**, and even **use a font stream** when the font is not available on the target machine.
+These techniques also help when you need to **convert .one to pdf** in automated pipelines.

 ## Quick Answers
 - **What does “save OneNote as PDF” mean?** It converts a .one file into a PDF while keeping layout and styling intact.